 "I had no option," Kerr said.
 "I couldn't hit it 10 yards on the range.
 You can't play that way."

 The one regret was not being on the first tee to formally concede the match to Stupples.
 Kerr said there was so much confusion surrounding her health and forfeit that she began hyperventilating.
 Some saw her as the scapegoat when it was over.
 Kerr said there were comments she read from fans.
 Asked about the reception from her team, she didn't want to reveal anything said in the locker room.

 "It was upsetting to myself and to my team," she said.
 "It was not a good situation.
 I don't mind taking a blow.
 I'd rather have it happen to me because I'm strong enough to handle it."

-That leads to this week at Colorado Golf Club, where Kerr will team up with Paula Creamer in the anchor match of the foursomes session Friday morning as the 13th Solheim Cup gets started.
+That leads to this week at Colorado Golf Club, where Kerr was teaming up with Paula Creamer in the anchor match of the foursomes session Friday morning as the 13th Solheim Cup got underway.
 Kerr is the most experienced player on a U.S. team that will try to keep its record perfect on home soil.

 A smidgen more motivation?

 "More than a smidgen," Kerr said without a trace of a smile.

 This Solheim Cup already had a new look this year, mostly because of 10 new faces.